-Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject to an environmentally sensitive land calculation as addressed in the Land Development Code.
-Upland acreage of the site multiplied by 1.25 yields the base acreage for the density calculation.
-That acreage is then multiplied by the maximum intensity/density of the Future Land Use Category.
+Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject

 Exhibit 2.3.9: Environmentally Sensitive Land Calculation

 2.3.10: 20.2 Density bonuses will be utilized as an incentive to encourage the development of more affordable housing.
 These density bonuses are outlined in the Housing Section Element.